Skip to Questions and Objections List

 No one else believes this!
 In fact, the majority believe something totally different!

 Since when has majority opinion been proof of something being true?
-Majority opinion is only an endorsement from many people who may themselves be incorrect.
-The objection that no well known, specific group, or intelligent person believes something was also used against Jesus.
-They said “Have any of the scribes or Pharisees believed on Him?!”
+Majority opinion is merely an endorsement from many people who may themselves be incorrect.
+The objection that no well-known or respected group or intelligent person believes something was also used against Jesus.
+They said, “Have any of the scribes or Pharisees believed in Him?!”

-So denial of something because of this comes from peer pressure and not truth.
+So, denial of something based on this comes from peer pressure, not truth.

 Return To List Top or Return To Study